Rajpratik71/linux-manPages/iptables-restore.md

               Print a short option summary.

        -n, --noflush
               don't flush the previous contents of the table.
-If  not  speci‐ fied, both commands flush (delete) all previous contents of the respective table.
+If not specified, both commands flush (delete) all previous contents of the respective table.

        -t, --test
               Only parse and construct the ruleset, but do not commit it.